Beta-decay stable isobars: Beta decay toward minimum mass

-Beta decay generally causes isotopes to decay toward the isobar with the lowest mass (which is often, but not always, the one with highest binding energy) with the same mass number, those not in italics in the table above.
-Thus, those with lower atomic number and higher neutron number than the minimum-mass isobar undergo beta-minus decay, while those with higher atomic number and lower neutron number undergo beta-plus decay or electron capture.
-However, there are four nuclides that are exceptions, in that the majority of their decays are in the opposite direction:
+Beta decay generally causes nuclides to decay toward the isobar with the lowest mass (which is often, but not always, the one with highest binding energy) with the same mass number.
+Those with lower atomic number and higher neutron number than the minimum-mass isobar undergo beta-minus decay, while those with higher atomic number and lower neutron number undergo beta-plus decay or electron capture.

+However, there are a few odd-odd nuclides between two beta-stable even-even isobars, that predominantly decay to the higher-mass of the two beta-stable isobars.
+For example, 40K could either undergo electron capture or positron emission to 40Ar, or undergo beta minus decay to 40Ca: both possible products are beta-stable.
+The former process would produce the lighter of the two beta-stable isobars, yet the latter is more common.